lucaskienast/Regression/README.md

 Bhandari, A. (2020) Feature Scaling for Machine Learning: Understanding the Differnece Between Normalization vs. Standardization.
 Available at: https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization/ (Accessed: 24 August 2021)

 Brownlee, J. (2020) How to Develop Elastic Net Regression Models in Python.
 Available at: https://machinelearningmastery.com/elastic-net-regression-in-python/ (Accessed: 26 August 2021)

+Brownlee, J. (2021) How to Develop Multi-Output Regression Models in Python.
+Available at: https://machinelearningmastery.com/multi-output-regression-models-with-python/ (Accessed: 26 August 2021)

 Brownlee, J. (2021) How to Develop LASSO Regression Models in Python.
 Available at: https://machinelearningmastery.com/lasso-regression-with-python/ (Accessed: 26 August 2021)